40 Best Weight-Loss Tips If You're Over 40

 The cabbage soup diet?
 Really?
 Just no. Restricting calories and losing body fat too quickly can wreak havoc on insulin, leptin, ghrelin and other hormones, prompting a surge in hunger and a slump in metabolism.
 These effects can last for more than a year, even after the diet is abandoned, according to a 2011 study in the New England Journal of Medicine.
-Yo-yo diets also prompt decline in dopamine, which means you're left feeling unmotivated and sluggish.
-Make sure you’re not also guilty of any of these 25 Things You Do That Slow Your Metabolism.
+Yo-yo diets also prompt a decline in dopamine, which means you're left feeling unmotivated and sluggish.

 Eating out is a treat and is probably something you're doing because you deserve it—maybe it's your birthday, you're celebrating a family member, or just getting together with old friends.
 But letting yourself indulge doesn't mean you have to be completely blind to just how deceptive many restaurant menu options can be.
-From breakfasts that have more sugar than seven Snickers' bars to pastas that have more saturated fat than 50 eggs (yes, five-zero), it's well worth your time to read up before your go out.
-Start with our list of 23 Restaurant Foods With Crazy-High Amounts of Sugar and also The Worst Option on the Menu at 20 Popular Restaurants.
-You’ll start to get a good feel of what to watch out for!
+From breakfasts that have more sugar than seven Snickers' bars to pastas that have more saturated fat than 50 eggs (yes, 50), it's well worth your time to read up before you go out.

 Over the years, you've probably had moments where being able to get by on very little sleep was almost like a badge of honor.
 But as sleep medicine progresses and people are learning more about sleep health, the ties between your Zzzs and your LBs on the scale are becoming clearer.
-Losing just an hour of sleep each night for three days can prompt a surge in the hormone ghrelin, which stimulates appetite, and a slump in the hormone leptin, which tells us when we're full, says Norfolk, Va.-based clinical psychologist Michael J. Breus, Ph.D., coauthor of The Sleep Doctor's Diet Plan.
-Deep sleep, on the other hand, fuels production of the fat-burning human growth hormone (HGH).
-Check out the 30 Things to Do 30 Minutes Before Bed to Lose Weight.
+Losing just an hour of sleep each night for three days can prompt a surge in the hormone ghrelin, which stimulates appetite, and a slump in the hormone leptin, which tells us when we're full, says Norfolk, Va.-based clinical psychologist Michael J. Breus, Ph.D., co-author of The Sleep Doctor's Diet Plan.
+Deep sleep, on the other hand, fuels the production of the fat-burning human growth hormone (HGH).

 You think you're being economical or environmentally friendly, but you'll want to start avoiding those plastic bottles in the first place.
 A growing body of evidence suggests that exposure to toxins like bisphenol A (BPA), organophosphate pesticides and phthalates may be fueling weight problems.
 "We are starting to see a lot of human studies showing an association between the presence of chemicals and obesity," says University of California, Irvine, researcher Bruce Blumberg, Ph.D., who coined the term "obesogen" to describe such toxins.
 A 2011 Harvard study found that adults with the highest concentration of BPA in their urine had significantly larger waists and a 75 percent greater chance of being obese than those in the lowest quartile.
 Reusing plastic bottles with BPA adds to the risk because temperature changes and the gradual breakdown of the plastic will increase the rate of the release of the chemical.